pygfx/wgpu-py/docs/start.rst

 GPU Environments
 ^^^^^^^^^^^^^^^^

 WGPU can work in GPU cloud compute environments on Linux machines with no physical display output.
 By default, these environments may lack system libraries that are typically found on a standard linux desktop.
 On Debian & Ubuntu based systems you should be able to get everything you need by installing the following in addition to your vendor-specific (Nvidia/AMD) GPU drivers:

 .. code-block:: bash

-    sudo apt install xserver-xorg-core mesa-vulkan-drivers libvulkan1
+    sudo apt install -y xserver-xorg-core mesa-vulkan-drivers libvulkan1

 .. note:: If your distro is not Debian/Ubuntu install the corresponding packages for your distribution.